EMIR Reporting Requirements – What You File, When, and How to Get It Right

 The NFC- is not entirely off the hook.
 The regulation requires it to provide the FC with the data needed to file the report, and to verify the accuracy of the submission where it has access.
 But the filing burden shifts to the FC.
 In practice, most NFC- entities now rely entirely on their bank or broker to handle the submission.

-I find the confusion persists most at this point.
+The confusion persists most at this point.
 NFC- entities sometimes assume they have zero obligations after the Refit.
 That is not correct.
 They must provide data, verify reports, and critically, they must monitor whether they cross the clearing thresholds.
 Crossing a threshold changes an NFC- to an NFC+ overnight, and that triggers full reporting obligations.

-Table 1: Counterparty Data
+Table 1: counterparty data

 Table 1 covers the identification of both counterparties.
 It includes LEIs, corporate sector classification, nature of the counterparty (FC or NFC), clearing threshold status, the entity responsible for reporting, the report submitting entity, and broker or clearing member details where relevant.
-Approximately 27 fields.

-Table 2: Common Data
+Table 2: common data

-Table 3: Margin and Collateral Data
+Table 3: margin and collateral data

 Table 3 covers collateralisation status, initial margin posted and received, variation margin posted and received, and excess collateral.
 It applies to both cleared and uncleared derivatives, though the detail level differs.
+For the initial margin fields specifically, see our note on EMIR initial margin reporting.

 Margin reporting has been a consistent source of reconciliation breaks since EMIR reporting began.
 The timing of margin snapshots, the treatment of disputed margin, and currency conversion conventions all create opportunities for the two counterparties to report different numbers for the same trade.
 Most teams adopt end-of-day margin snapshots aligned to a single cut-off time to minimise discrepancies.

-Action Types Under the Refit
+Action types under the Refit

 New: initial report of a derivative.
 Modify: a genuine economic change to the trade terms, such as a notional amendment or rate change.
 Correct: fix of a previously submitted report that contained errors.
 Terminate: early termination of a trade.
 Error: flagging a previously submitted report as submitted in error.
 Revive: reopening of a trade that was previously terminated in error.
 Margin update: change to collateral and margin data without affecting trade economics.
 Valuation update: update to the mark-to-market or mark-to-model valuation.